ThomasLegleu/RoboND-Kinematics-Project/writeup_template.md

     side_C = 1.25
     side_B = sqrt(pow((sqrt(WC[0]*WC[0] + WC[1]*WC[1]) - 0.35), 2) + pow((WC[2] - 0.75), 2))

-All three sides of the triangle are known.
-To calculate all of the three inner angles of the triangle from the known three sides use Cosine Laws SSS:
+calculate all of the three inner angles of the triangle from the known three sides using Cosine Laws SSS:

 ![alt text](IMAGES/4.png)